Superior in Pinal County, Arizona — The American Mountains (Southwest)

 Other nearby markers.
 At least 5 other markers are within 11 miles of this marker, measured as the crow flies.
 US 60 History Trail (approx. 0.6 miles away); Historic Pinal Cemetery (approx. 2.1 miles away); What is the Story Behind the Picketpost House? (approx. 3.3 miles away); Picket Post Mountain (approx. 3.4 miles away); Sonora, Arizona (approx. 10.4 miles away).

 Regarding Robert Taylor 'Bob' Jones.
 Governor Robert T. Jones (1884-1958)

 Businessman Robert T. Jones had the reins of the state government for one term (1939-1941) as Arizona slowly recovered from the Great Depression.

 Jones, a civil engineer, came to the Arizona Territory in 1909 to help in the building of the Southern Pacific Railroad, having learned his trade on construction projects in Mexico and the Panama Canal.
 He went into business opening a drug store in Tucson, then a larger one in Phoenix, later also operating a cattle ranch near Chandler.
 In 1953, he opened Jones Western Wear in Phoenix.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 6, 2010, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 1,134 times since then and 2 times this year.
+It was originally submitted on August 6, 2010, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 1,193 times since then and 30 times this year.
 Photos: 1. submitted on August 6, 2010, by Bill Kirchner of Tucson, Arizona.
 2. submitted on August 7, 2010.
 3, 4. submitted on August 6, 2010, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.